mjohnson92/web-dev-hw/Project-04/readme.md

 #### The website will be a small profile for some current work I have produced as an electronic musician.
 With the limited space I will narrow it down to a few things and provide links to the outside web.

+#### Hopefully the design of the website will catch the eye immediately but the focal point will be how the music will be displayed.
+I may have too use an outside source due to file sizes though but we'll see.

 #### The content that will be included in my project 04 `index.html` will be the following in chronological order:

 - Website title: *Meta*